 where

 Here only the possible candidate states with $\lambda=E_C<0$ are considered.
-We start with noticing that the equation \eqref{sceqAm} takes the form of the eigenvalue problem of the Hermition matrix $F^C$ whose elements are $F_{mn}^C$.
-Eq. \eqref{sceqAm} requires that the largest eigenvalue of $F^C$ attains $\frac{1}{U}$ and the corresponding eigenvector $A$ determines $\{a_{m}\}$ through Eq.~\eqref{Am}.
+The equation \eqref{sceqAm} takes the form of the eigenvalue problem of the Hermition matrix $F^C$ whose elements are $F_{mn}^C$.
+The largest eigenvalue of $F^C$ attains $\frac{1}{U}$ and the corresponding eigenvector $A$ determines $\{a_{m}\}$ through Eq.~\eqref{Am}.
 Below we shall prove that the largest positive eigenvalue of $F^C$ diverges in the limit of $\lambda\to 0^{-}$.
-Therefore, that largest positive eigenvalue can certainly attain $\frac{1}{U}$ for any weak $U$ via properly tuning $\lambda$ to a finite negative value, suggesting the formation of the Cooper pair.
+Therefore, by properly tuning $\lambda$ to a finite negative value, the largest positive eigenvalue of $F^C$ can certainly attain $\frac{1}{U}$ for any weak $U$, suggesting the formation of the Cooper pair.

 Let's consider the following column vector,

 with